rosslannen/rosslannen.github.io/_recipes/moms-meatloaf.md

 - Beef can be substituted for ground turkey.
 - Other vegetables such as peppers, mushrooms, jalapenos can be added.
 If using more vegetables do not add milk as they will have more moisture.
+- Chorizo can be mixed in for added flavor.